Open Your Own Online Shop

 Some shopkeepers select a markup percentage for their shops.
 Others set percentages for each individual product.
 At some PODs, you can also set a dollar amount as your markup, either overall or for individual products, instead of using a percentage figure.

-Another large POD company, Cafepress.com has, more or less, limited the amount that you can make on any products that customers find through a search on their marketplace, that is, their home page.
-(See Cafepress.com's Terms of Service for details of their pricing and markup policies.)
+Another large POD company is Cafepress.com.
+Both Zazzle.com and Cafepress.com have, more or less, limited the amount that you can make on any products that customers find through a search of their marketplaces, that is, their home pages.
+(See Zazzle.com's and Cafepress.com's Terms of Service for details of their pricing and markup policies.)

 You can change your markup for any new sales any time you want to.
 So you can experiment and see what works best for you.